 So turn on some Christmas music, make yourself an eggnog latte and get to wrapping those gifts!
 Nothing is better than a holiday drink.

 Are you missing the Holiday Spice Flat White?
 I’ve created one at home that comes pretty darn close to Starbucks.
+So skip the coffee shop and try this recipe.

 Eggnog Latte Recipe